pyTooling/Actions/releaser/README.md

 ### Composite Action

 The default implementation of **Releaser** is a Container Action.
-Therefore, in each run, the container image is built before starting the job.
+Therefore, a pre-built container image is pulled before starting the job.
 Alternatively, a Composite Action version is available: `uses: pyTooling/Actions/releaser/composite@main`.
 The Composite version installs the dependencies on the host (the runner environment), instead of using a container.
 Both implementations are functionally equivalent from **Releaser**'s point of view; however, the Composite Action allows users